 Replace Some applications ( Although the live On the We must also ensure the The command On the Somewhat misleadingly, the command Each machine has a 895Gib disk.

-I have reserved 200Gib for the operating system and 15Gib for a We intend to use Installing and configuring On the server side (on the then edit Then On the client side, I did not implement One has to be careful about the user IDs.
+I have reserved 200Gib for the operating system and 15Gib for a We intend to use Installing and configuring On the server side (on the Then On the client side, I did not implement One has to be careful about the user IDs.

 If you have two users on different nodes with the same username but different IDs,